LeBoucEtMistere/DistributedChallenges/tutorial/src/02-echo.md

 We have two variants, one for each message, and each of them contains a string field called `echo` that will represent the data we are asked to echo back.
 (The `///` defines docstring of the fields, while `//` are regular non-documenting comments)

 Let's make our enum a little bit easier to work with by adding some useful behaviors to it: `Debug` and `Clone`.
 The first one will allow us to print the enum content to debug it, and the second will make it so we can clone instances of the enum if we need to.
-In fact, these "behaviors" are what we call in Rust `traits`.
-A trait defines functions, and can be implemented on types.
+In fact, these "behaviors" are what we call in Rust `traits` (see [the official book](https://doc.rust-lang.org/book/ch10-02-traits.html) on this).
+A trait defines functionality a particular type has and can share with other types.
+We can use traits to define shared behavior in an abstract way.
 This is in a way the interfaces of Rust, although it is much more powerful than this.

 The `Debug` and `Clone` traits are provided by the Rust standard library: [https://doc.rust-lang.org/std/clone/trait.Clone.html](https://doc.rust-lang.org/std/clone/trait.Clone.html) and [https://doc.rust-lang.org/std/fmt/trait.Debug.html](https://doc.rust-lang.org/std/fmt/trait.Debug.html).
 We could manually implement it for our type if we wanted to do fancy things, but the compiler is smart enough to infer basic implementations of these traits for us and all we have to do to get it is to add this line on top of our enum:
 ```rust,ignore
 /// Defines the payload we want to send to clients in the echo challenge